Carol Moseley Braun School serves 272 students in grades 1-6.

 - Reading Proficiency: 6-9% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), IL Dept. of Education

 Carol Moseley Braun School ranks among the top 20% of public schools in Illinois for:

 Percent Eligible For Free Lunch

-Carol Moseley Braun School's student population of 328 students has stayed relatively flat over five school years.
+Carol Moseley Braun School's student population of 272 students has declined by 16% over five school years.

 Total Classroom Teachers